danieljcss/Rust-Basic-CLI-News/README.md

 ### Credits

-This project is based on https://github.com/creativcoder/clinews.
+This is based on a creativecoder project.